|Programs & Services|

 Deaf Outreach Services

-The Center has a Deaf Services Specialist proficient in American Sign Language is available by appointment twice a week to provide access to independent living services to consumers who are hard of hearing and/or deaf.
+The Center has a Deaf Services Specialist proficient in American Sign Language available 15 hours weekly by appointment to provide access to Independent Living Services to consumers who are deaf or hard of hearing.
 These services may be accessed via video phone, relay calls, email or TDD.
 Please see our Deaf Services Specialist video message in ASL on our media page.
+Also, be advised of the NJ Division of the Deaf and Hard of Hearing ASL Message on Disaster Preparedness under RESOURCES on our Emergency Preparedness Page.

 The Center operates a therapeutic recreation program weekly for adult residents of Passaic County with disabilities and the frail elderly.
 DIAL has been providing therapeutic recreation services to Passaic County residents with disabilities since 1997 and serves 70-75 consumers annually.
 The program has been highly effective and has consistently provided participants with a wide range of therapeutic recreation activities and programs.
 The program has regularly offered trips in the community to accessible facilities focusing on a wide variety of recreational and social experiences such as college art galleries, museums, community theaters and bowling.
 A variety of programs have been offered on pet therapy, music therapy, arts and crafts, health education, home economics, and horticulture.
 Referrals to the program may be initiated via individuals, family members, provider agencies or nursing facilities.